 By Caitriona Whelan, Managing Director Legal and Compliance Executive, Payen

-What for you are the benefits of attending a conference like the Payments Europe Summit and what can attendees expect to learn from your session?
+What for you are the benefits of attending a conference like the Payments Europe Summit and what have attendees learnt from your session?

 The Payments Europe Summit provides a great platform to hear about the most current trends and issues in the Payments sector whilst at the same time offers great networking opportunities.
-Over the two days many topical issues from regulation to innovation will be discussed, debated and digested.
+Over the two days many topical issues from regulation to innovation were discussed, debated and digested.
 As the tsunami of regulation continues to impact the industry it will be good to hear from participants how they are dealing with it given the various constraints we are all experiencing right now.
-Given that this event will take place post General Election we may be in a position to understand more fully how we as an industry proceed from a regulatory perspective going forward into 2020.
+Given that this event took place post General Election we were in a position to understand more fully how we as an industry proceed from a regulatory perspective going forward into 2020.

 How can risk professionals manage compliance amidst political uncertainty and evolving regulatory landscape?

 Fundamentally every organisation needs to continually monitor the external environment in order to identify potential risks and opportunities to the organisation.
 In conjunction with awareness there is a need for training and education from Board level down to ensure full commitment and buy in on a risk-based approach.
 Investment in People, Processes and Systems is necessary in order to be equipped to take on these challenges.
 As a collective the industry should continue to influence regulators and key individuals in policy making in order to help shape legislation and regulation.